zkoppert/tektronix.github.io/README.md

 4. Build the site and make it available on a local server `bundle exec jekyll serve`
 5. Now browse to http://localhost:4000

+## Testing

+The following steps are performed as a part of CI.
+If you want to run them locally, do this:

+- Install prettier and run `prettier --write *.md` then check the git diff for prettier's changes.
+- Follow local build installation instructions above.
+Then run `bundle exec jekyll build` to ensure the site buidls.